somethingx86/EclipseTwitterStreamer/README.md

 run the streaming crawler

 #Main.java

-1.Download the repository.

-2.Open the repository as the workspace by Eclipse

-3.locate to Main.java and click "run"
+1).Download the repository.
+2).Open the repository as the workspace by Eclipse.
+3).locate to Main.java and click "run".